 Octopus hands: possible applications

-"These capabilities mimic the advanced manipulation, detection and control of cephalopods and provide a platform for synthetic underwater adhesive skins that can reliably manipulate various underwater objects," said the postdoctoral researcher Ravi Tutika in an interview on the official Virginia Tech website (I link it to you here).
+"These capabilities mimic the advanced manipulation, detection and control of cephalopods and provide a platform for synthetic underwater adhesive skins that can reliably manipulate various underwater objects." said the postdoctoral researcher Ravi Tutika in an interview on the official Virginia Tech website (I link it to you here).

 "This is definitely a step in the right direction, but there is a lot to learn about both octopuses and how to make integrated adhesives before reaching the full grip that these authentic forces of nature have."

-Looking ahead, the researchers envision Octa-Glove could play a role in the field of soft robotics for underwater gripping.
+Looking ahead, the researchers envision Octa-Glove may play a role in the field of soft robotics for underwater gripping.
 Applications in user-assisted technologies, healthcare and manufacturing for the assembly and handling of wet objects will also be possible.

 It could be worn by divers, underwater archaeologists, bridge engineers and rescue teams to extract people and objects from the water.